boazsegev/facil.io/docs/_SOURCE/0.7.x/fiobj_str.md

 uint64_t fiobj_str_hash(FIOBJ o);
 ```

-Calculates a String's SipHash value for possible use as a Hash Map key.
+Calculates a String's SipHash1-3 value for possible use as a Hash Map key.

+**Note**:

+Since FIOBJ objects often contain network (external) information, it is important to use a safe hashing function to prevent [hash flooding attacks](https://medium.freecodecamp.org/hash-table-attack-8e4371fc5261).

+At the moment, facil.io uses the SipHash1-3 for FIOBJ hash maps and hashing String data.
+This choice might change at any time, especially if a vulnerability would be discovered but also if a faster (presumably safe) choice presents itself.